leonhard-llc/applin-ios/Readme.md

   - [ ] `style` attribute on pages and widgets
 - [ ] Ephemeral client data, to allow an RPC to consume data from multiple pages
 - [ ] Monotonic state counter, to keep client in sync with server
-- [ ] Cache stack
+- [X] Cache stack
-- [ ] Cache pages
+- [X] Cache pages
-- [ ] Reduce power used for caching.
+- [X] Reduce power used for caching.
 Append diffs, write after a delay, or something else.
+Writing after 10s delay.
 - [ ] Disconnect to save power, when in background, after a delay
 - [ ] Subscribe to notifications
 - [ ] Open notification to target page